vmware-archive/retail-demo-xd/README.md

 Refer to xd_streams.txt file for details on the syntax.
 You may need to change to "tap @ order_stream" reflect the proper sqlfire hostname.</li>

-<li>[Pivotal HD TERMINAL] Open an ssh session to your Pivotal VM and run this script.
+<li>[PIVOTALHD TERMINAL] Open an ssh session to your Pivotal VM and run this script.
 You must do this before starting the data stream.
    <br/><code>python demo.py setup_hdfs</code>
 </li>